frucci/WordsClusterBySynonyms/README.md

 # WordsClusterBySynonyms
 Words clustering using synonyms

-This class is able to create cluster by using the definition of synonyms inside NLTK.
+This class is able to create clusters by using the definition of synonyms inside NLTK.
 Let's see an example.

 ```python
 import pandas as pd